 This year, the concept of Vishukainettam has changed slightly.
-What was a token amount for Vishu given by karnavars to the younger folks is now the rolling trophy for the best Vishu sadya.
+What was a token amount for Vishu given by karanavars [elders] to the younger folks is now the rolling trophy for the best Vishu sadya.
 The race is on; who will win the cup?

-The contest begins on 15th april.
-Due to some complexity in ‘sangramam’, which happens once in 12 or 15 years, Vishu is a day late.
-Vishu, for those who never cared to know or wanted a taste of, is the birth of a new year as marked in the malayalam calendar [malayalam is the language best spoken in kerala].
-It usually falls on 14th april [‘medam onnu’].
-But this year , it fell on the 15th.
-Hence the musing!
+The contest begins on April 14th .
+For those who never cared to know or wanted a taste of it, Vishu is the birth of a new year as marked in the Malayalam calendar [Malayalam is the language best spoken in Kerala].
+It usually falls on the 14th of April [‘medam onnu’].

-“My earliest recollection of Vishu revolves around good food, new clothes, firecrackers, Vishukkani and Vishukainettam…that was when the Indian rupee had buying power, when multistorey apartment buildings were unheard of in Trichur, and when hand-drawn rickshaws and cycle-rickshaws shared the roads and pot holes alike with that workhorse of Indian roads, the ambassador car.”
+“My earliest recollection of Vishu revolves around good food, new clothes, firecrackers, Vishukkani and Vishukainettam…that was when the Indian rupee had buying power, when multi-storey apartment buildings were unheard of in Thrissur, and when hand-drawn rickshaws and cycle-rickshaws shared the roads and potholes alike with that workhorse of Indian roads, the ambassador car.”
 Kuttunni goes on and on.

-Kuttunni is now well settled in Toronto.
-Every year, Kuttunni manages to taste at least three Vishu lunches [sadya]. “how to wrangle a sadya” is a thought process that Kuttunni repeats every year.
-He begins his first round of yearly calls to friends and relatives all around North America at least a month before.
+Kuttunni is now well-settled in Toronto.
+Every year, Kuttunni manages to taste at least six Vishu lunches [sadya].
+“How to wrangle a sadya” is a thought process that Kuttunni repeats every year.
+He begins his first round of yearly calls to friends and relatives around North America at least a month before.
 He finds it convenient to call and leave messages so ‘they’ will call back.
-By the end of the week he manages six invites.
-By 15 march, he emails his confirmations [although Kuttunni is still getting used to his computer, email is one feature that he uses at the drop of a click].
-Six solid sadyas for 2003, each set apart by two days.
+By the end of the week, he manages six invites.
+By the 15th of March, he emails his confirmations [although Kuttunni is still getting used to his computer, email is one feature he uses at the drop of a click].
+Six solid sadyas for 2023, each set apart by two days.
 Perfect, thought Kuttunni.

-Kuttunni does not like things synthetic, especially when it comes to food.
+Kuttunni does not like synthetic things, especially when it comes to food.
 He wishes he had brought along his own plate, a plantain leaf.
-With the aroma and expectation of the coming sadya he relents and sighs, carefully sizing up the vinyl sheet.
+With the aroma and expectation of the coming sadya, he relents and sighs, carefully sizing up the vinyl sheet.
 He turns it around to see if it’s made in Canada.
 It is.
 It looks like a fake impressionist painting of a banana leaf.

 Kuttunni marks two minus points – one for the table and one for the leaf.
 So did Kunjunni.